 Q: How do I get started with WriteLab?

 A: Create a free trial account, enter some writing, and look over WriteLab's feedback.
-To set up WriteLab in a class, set up an instructor account.
+To set up WriteLab in a class, set up a teacher account.
 If you want to use WriteLab in your writing center, contact firstname.lastname@example.org.

-A: Take a look at our How it Works pages or email us at email@example.com – we'll get back to you right away.
+A: Take a look at our Getting Started resources or email us at email@example.com–we'll get back to you right away.